 cPanel comes with an error log section that allows you to view errors generated by your website.
 In this article, we will review how to view your error logs for both Apache and PHP from within cPanel.
+For more information, we have a full guide that also lists the locations of cPanel logs for access, Apache, email, error, ftp, mysql, and WHM.

 What is the Error Log?